zhenshihaowanlee/Self-supervised-BRep-learning-for-CAD/README.md

 Prepare the two flies named **encoder.py** and **decoder.py** (network folder) locally and run the code.
 Here is a simply example :

+Finish the environment configuration and prepare all the files as the quickstart instructions.

 ### 1.data_generator

 run the code below: